GeorgeNagel/RollingSward/README.md

 wounds the player's characters sustained are resolved and play moves back to the narrative layer.

+Battles are faught on a 2' by 2' area.

 Play proceeds as follows.

 "General" means either the player commanding friendly units or the AI